 Periodically, Residence Life Staff will inspect all student rooms on campus to make sure they are safe for student occupants.
-At inspection, fines from \$25.00 -\$50.00 will go to the occupants of the room for each Fire Safety Code Violation.
-The students will have, at most, twenty-four hours to correct the violation(s) after which time, failure to correct the violation may lead to loss of residency.
-In order to ensure integrity of the inspections, students do not have to be notified or present.
+At inspection, fines from \$25.00 -\$50.00 will Rescue Department, Stonehill Facilities go to the occupants of the room for each Fire and Maintenance Department, the Town Safety Code Violation.
+The students will have, of Easton Building Inspector and Stonehill at most, twenty-four hours to correct the Campus Police may also conduct violation(s) after which time, failure to unannounced inspections of student rooms. correct the violation may lead to loss of Student compliance with these Fire and Safety Regulations is necessary to ensure the residency.
+In order to ensure integrity of safety of all campus residents. the inspections, students do not have to be notified or present.
 Further, the Easton Fire/